My Blog List

 “No, I flew in from Israel.”
 I can see that my answer creates some confusion, but I am not inclined to explain.

 It is raining now.
 Anna is waiting for us by the entrance.
-Only after we start walking up the street do I find out that Anna did not buy anything in the famous market.
+After we start walking up the street I find out that Anna didn't buy anything in the famous market.
 It was too expensive for her, so she chose to wait for us outside.

 I don’t really know what to say when I hear this.
 “Did you just stand there in the rain?”
 I ask.